fif911/kubernetes-front-end-backend-example/README.md

 The `k8app-charts/` folder contains artifacts to assist in the creation of Helm charts using the command helm install k8app ./k8app-chart.
 These artifacts will help to streamline the deployment process for your Kubernetes application.

-### `k8s-gcp/` folder

-The `k8s-gcp/` folder contains artifacts for deployment using Google Cloud Platform.
-These artifacts will aid in the deployment process on GCP and ensure proper configuration of your Kubernetes objects.

 ## Setup using microk8s

 1) Start microk8s: ```microk8s start```